Pranav-Singh16/Image_Manipulation_and_Text_Extraction/README.md

 - You can access the extracted text and image names in the CSV file for further analysis or processing.

-## Contributing

-If you want to contribute to this project, feel free to fork the repository and submit a pull request with your enhancements.
-You can also report issues or suggest improvements in the "Issues" section of the repository.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 **Note:** This README is a general guide.
 You should replace placeholders in the script, such as `folder_path`, with your specific information, and customize it according to your project's structure and requirements.